Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Altogether Autism website screenshot

 The early years in school can lay the foundation for future success.
-In this life stage, Altogether Autism has articles about successfully managing change and accessing education supports to give children on the autism spectrum the best chance to thrive.
+In this life stage, Altogether Autism has articles about successfully managing change.
+There's information on accessing education supports to give tamariki on the autism spectrum the best chance to thrive.
 There's also information from parents and professionals about tackling tough issues like managing behaviour, anxiety, sensory sensitivities and working with children's strengths.

 Autism in teenagers (Altogether Autism)